ar-sv/dotfiles/README.md

 ### Iterm2

-Set "General > Preferences > Load..." to the iterm2 folder in the repo.
+Set "General > Preferences > Load..." to the `iterm2` folder in this repo.

 ### Local environment
 * `~/.zshrc-$HOST`